dsoto/WP19/outline.md

 <!-- Inefficient Operation and Level of Service -->

-Our data show that these grids only operate in the evenings.
+Grids operate in the evening and service is often curtailed both in the amount of time operating and the amount of energy delivered.
 The Atamali provides between 5 and 7 hours 75% of the observed days The Ayapo grid provides between 4 and 7 hours on about 75% of the observed days The Kensio microgrid, however, shows very few days with more than 5 hours of service.